-Before motherhood, before marriage, Bridget, with biological clock ticking very, very loudly, finds herself unexpectedly pregnant at the eleventh hour: a joyful time nonetheless dominated by a crucial and terribly awkward question—which of her ex-boyfriends is the father?
+Before motherhood, before marriage, Bridget, with her biological clock ticking very, very loudly, finds herself unexpectedly pregnant at the eleventh hour, a joyful time nonetheless dominated by a crucial and terribly awkward question—which of her ex-boyfriends is the father?
 Mark Darcy: honorable, decent, notable human rights lawyer?
 Or the incorrigible Daniel Cleaver: charming, witty, notorious ladies’ man?
-In this page-turning tale of baby-deadline panic, maternal bliss, and social, professional, technological, culinary, and childbirth chaos, Bridget navigates a pregnancy full of cheesy potatoes, outlandish advice from Smug Mothers, chaos at scans and childbirth classes, high jinks and romance.
+In this page-turning tale of baby-deadline panic, maternal bliss, and social, professional, technological, culinary, and childbirth chaos, Bridget navigates a pregnancy full of cheesy potatoes, outlandish advice from Smug Mothers, chaos at scans and childbirth classes, high jinks, and romance.

 “Funny, thoughtful, moving. . . .
 Atwood’s plotting is masterful, and her humor is razor-edged, sexy, and raucous.” —The Washington Post